Library of Congress - Enhanced view.

 Early Virginia Religious Petition October 15, 1779, Endorsing the Division of Drysdale Parish

-Drysdale was a long parish, reaching from the Spotsylvania border on the north down into the upper part of King and Queen County.
+Drysdale was a long parish, reaching from the Spotsylvania border on the north in Caroline, down into the upper part of King and Queen County.

 Caroline County and King & Queen County